timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 ```

 The access token provided in the HTTP Authorization header of requests will be decoded, verified, and validated with a `JwtDecoder` bean, that will be automatically created based on the following configuration.
-The decodes String tokens into validated instances of JwtDecoder
 ```editor:insert-value-into-yaml
 file: ~/product-service/src/main/resources/application.yaml
 path: spring